Mujadid13/golan-app/README.md

 - Use Helm commands to install or upgrade your applications based on the configurations in your `values.yaml files`.

 #### Verify Deployment:
-- Check the status of your Helm releases to ensure the applications are running correctly in your AKS cluster.
+- Check the status of your Helm releases using `helm list ` to ensure the applications are running correctly in your AKS cluster.

-## Local Setup for Helm Chart

-#### Create a Local Directory for the Helm Repository:
-- mkdir -p ~/my-helm-repo

-#### Navigate to Your Helm Chart Directory:
-- Go to the directory where your Helm chart (golan-app) is located.

-#### Package the Helm Chart:
-- helm package .

-#### Move the Packaged Chart to the Local Repository:
-- mv golan-app-0.1.0.tgz ~/my-helm-repo/

-#### Generate the Index File:
-- Navigate to the local repository directory and generate the index:
-* cd ~/my-helm-repo
-+ helm repo index .

-#### Add the Helm Repository:
-- Use the following command to add your local Helm repo:
-* helm repo add golan-app http://localhost:8000

-#### Open Port 8000 on Your NSG:
-- Ensure that port 8000 is open on your Network Security Group (NSG) to allow access.

-#### Update the Helm Repository:
-- Run the following command to update your Helm repo:
-* helm repo update

-#### Accessing the Repository:
-- Instead of using localhost:8000, use your VM's public IP address to access the Helm repository.

-### Notes
-- Make sure you have a local HTTP server running on port 8000 to serve the Helm charts.
-* You can use a simple server like Python’s built-in HTTP server:
-+ cd ~/my-helm-repo
-- nohup python3 -m http.server 8000 &

 ## Jenkins CI/CD Pipelines
 #### Overview: